Stellacore/peridetic/README.md

 	100[um]).
 However, if this region is important to you, then you are working in a extremely specialized and novel domain that is not within scope here.

+* This implementation addresses standard geographic coordinate conversions in which longitude/paralell angles are associated with an ellipsoidal Figure of Earth.
+By contrast, astrometric lon/par values are referenced to a Geoid (local level surface) instead.
+Astrometric conversions are outside the scope of these Peridetic transformations.

-* For detail on precision inside and outside the optimal domain refer to the section on [Transformation Precision](#xform-precision)
+* For detail on precision both inside and outside the optimal domain refer to the section on [Transformation Precision](#xform-precision)

 ## Peridetic - Project